Lotus Flower

 A bee serving as an Eastern Purple Coneflower pollinator at the Lady Bird Johnson Wildflower Center in Austin, TX.

 I finally made it out to the Lady Bird Johnson Wildflower Center to photograph some of the wonderful Texas Wildflowers.
-I was making my way around the grounds when I came across this Eastern Purple Coneflower with dewdrops on its petals.
+I was making my way… Read More »Dew on an Eastern Purple Coneflower

 Eastern Red Columbines are one of my favorite flowers.
 I enjoy looking at columbines in general.
 My favorite is the Longspur Columbine.